 - Then perform 3-4 accelerations of 30 seconds to 1 minute at high intensity, with recovery between each.

-- Finish with 5 minutes of moderate pedaling.
+- Finish with 5 minutes pedaling at a moderate pace.

 - Maximum effort (20 minutes):